costitza/personal_website/README.md

-# personal_website
+# Personal website
-things about me and my portofolio
+things about me and my portofolio in the same place